 Your outside activities may materially detract from or interfere with your Company responsibilities or pose reputational risks to the Company.
-As such, you must disclose in writing to your supervisor and your Human Resources representative.
+As such, you must disclose these activities in writing to ETRN Corporate Compliance, your supervisor, and your Human Resources representative.